Byakuya no Kawabe (白夜の川辺 – Riverside of the White Nights)

 • Sachiko Kudo: Michiko’s loving but conservative mother, torn between supporting her daughter’s freedom and preserving family tradition.

-• Machiko Kudo: Michiko’s supportive yet occasionally competitive twin sister, with whom she shares a deep emotional bond.
+• Machiko Kudo: Michiko’s supportive yet occasionally competitive twin sister, sharing a deep emotional bond.

 • Yuji Kudo: Michiko’s fun-loving, rebellious younger brother whose carefree nature contrasts with her seriousness.